ABOUT

 Premiere: Berlin, August 2020

-Amazonía 2040 is an exciting solo by Colombian choreographer Martha Hincapié Charry.
-Her Quimbaya indigenous roots make her narrative about the condition of the Amazon particularly compelling.
-In duo with a 12 meters video installation, she provides vital information about the state of the Amazon region and about some of its indigenous communitie that are seriously threatened by environmental destruction.
+In 'AMAZONIA 2040' Colombian artist Martha Hincapié Charry, shares about her Quimbaya indigenous roots making the narrative about the condition of the Amazon particularly compelling.
+In duo with a 12 meters video installation, she provides vital information about the state of the Amazon region and about some of its indigenous communities that are seriously threatened by environmental destruction.

 Images of the rainforest, portraits of indigenous peoples, contextualization in places like Chiribiquete and personal storytelling come together in a celebration-meditation; a layered performance that becomes an intimate ritual.